 Base Notes: The Foundation and Finale

-Base notes are the lasting anchors of a perfume.
-They remain on the skin long after the top and middle notes have faded, which is why it's important to pick base notes that really resonate with your scent profile.
+Base notes in perfume are the lasting anchors of a fragrance.
+They remain on the skin long after the top notes perfume and perfume middle notes have faded, which is why it's important to pick base notes perfume that really resonate with your scent profile.

 If you enjoy the top note of perfume but are not a fan of its base note, it's generally a good idea to look for something else.